-Name of the app.
-You can use "system" to get the config.php values, or "all" (the default) for all apps and system. values, or all (the delauit) for all apps and system.
+арр Name of the app.
+You can use "system" to get the config.php values, or "all" (the default) for all apps and system.

-private Use this option when you want to include sensitive configs, like passwords and salts. private --- ---------
+private Use this option when you want to include sensitive configs, like passwords and salts.

 By default, passwords and other sensitive data are omitted from the report so that the output can be posted publicly (e.g., as part of a bug report).
 You can see a sample output in the example below.